huyeduon/aws/README.md

 - region     = "us-east-1"

 Then run terraform against main.tf file.
-The main.tf script will create VPCs, Instances, TGW, TGW Attachment, TGW Connect, Security Groups, Internet Gateway.
+The main.tf script will create VPCs, Instances, TGW, TGW VPC Attachment, TGW Connect, Security Groups, Internet Gateway.
-Remember to set the tag to what you want.
+Remember to set the tag to AWS resources.
+The tag here is extremely important as the infraDecom.py script will look at the tag to build inventory of AWS resources first before decommissioning.

-The tag using in main.tf file:
+The tag using in main.tf script:

 tags = {
     Name = "vpc1",
     owner = "huyen"
 }

-The custom filter in infraDecom.py file:
+The custom filter in infraDecom.py script:

 custom_filter = [
     {